Connect with others who understand.

 An MRI can reveal problems with the tendons and ligaments in your hands and feet.

 DIP-predominant PsA can cause joint pain and impair hand function by decreasing your range of motion, grip strength, and fine motor skills.
-One study from the journal ACR Open Rheumatology found that hand dysfunction in PsA was similar to that of rheumatoid arthritis (RA).
+A study from the journal ACR Open Rheumatology found that hand dysfunction in PsA was similar to that of rheumatoid arthritis.

-MyPsoriasisTeam members have described how having less hand function has affected their lives.
+MyPsoriasisTeam members have described how impaired hand function from PsA has affected their lives.
 One member shared, “My fingers hurt and are swollen.
 One finger is crooked.
 I cannot make a fist with that hand.”

 Another member commented on how PsA in their hands makes it hard for them to complete daily tasks: “My hands are to the point where I can only use them to do things like eat or brush my teeth.
 I can’t open bottles or cans, open my medications, hold a spatula longer than a few seconds at a time, twist a lot of doorknobs, or drive farther than just a few miles.”

-The most important risk factor for developing DIP PsA is being diagnosed with psoriasis.
+The most important risk factor for developing DIP-predominant PsA is psoriasis.
 About one-third of people with psoriasis develop PsA.
-Of those who have PsA, about 10 percent have DIP-predominant arthritis.
-Some types of psoriasis are associated with an increased risk of PsA, including:
+Of those who have PsA, around 12 percent to 20 percent may have DIP-predominant psoriatic arthritis.

 PsA is most commonly diagnosed in people between the ages of 30 and 50.
-Men and women are equally affected by PsA, according to Cleveland Clinic.
 You may be at increased risk if you have a family member with PsA.
 About 40 percent of people with the condition have a family history of PsA.

-Your doctor will diagnose DIP PsA based on your symptoms, a physical exam, and imaging tests such as X-rays or MRI.
+DIP-predominant PsA is diagnosed in a similar way as other types of PsA.
+Your healthcare provider will diagnose DIP-predominant PsA based on your symptoms, a physical exam, and imaging tests.

 There isn’t a definitive way to diagnose PsA using a laboratory test.
-However, your doctor may run tests to rule out other diseases, such as:
+However, your healthcare provider may run tests to rule out other diseases, such as:

 • Osteoarthritis